zeyus/Python3BlueBox/README.md

 Same thing for audio backends.

 Currently there are two MF implementations (DTMF and MF), and two audio backends (PyAudio and Dummy).

+If you want to contribute, make a fork, and a branch.
+Please make any PR against develop.